IBM/cloudpakforapplications-appmod-workshop/workshop/istio101/exercise-2/README.md

     EOF
     ```

 1. The install will take just a couple minutes.
+Give the operator a few minutes to start installing the pods in the following command.
 Verify the installation is complete by checking for the pods in the `istio-system` namespace.

     ```shell
     $ kubectl get pods -n istio-system